pasqualerossi/42-Piscine/README.md

 - Make sure all of the right files are there and are named correctly, check the c.pdf if needed.
 - Run Norminette in the folder of your C Projects in iTerm.
 - gcc to compile your .c project
+- Make sure only the .c files are in there and not any a.out or other files are there.
 - Git clone your repo before clicking on 'set project as finished' to check that everything is there.

 # 42-Piscine-Exam